xraypy/xraylarch/doc/fitting/examples.rst

 not important for the discussion here what these spectra represent, but they are XANES data taken at the Au L3 edge on various Au compounds.

-A visual inspection of the spectra (see figure below) suggests that *s2* is probably a major component of the unknown, though the peak around 11950 eV is a feature that only *s1* has, so it too may be an important component.
+A visual inspection of the spectra (see :ref:`Figure 5 <fitting_fig5>`) suggests that *s2* is probably a major component of the unknown, though the peak around 11950 eV is a feature that only *s1* has, so it too may be an important component.

+.. _fitting_fig5:

+   Figure 5.
+Components used for Linear Combination Fits (left) and Fit with components *s1* and *s2* (right).

   .. image:: ../images/fit_example3a.png
      :target: ../_images/fit_example3a.png